ipv6guide/ipv6guide.github.io/enterprise/architectural_decisions/index.md

 architecture.
 Because IPv6 doesn't use NAT many people are afraid of the security implications of having public addresses throughout the network.
 The good news is: that is how the internet was designed!
-Modern firewalls provide the same level op protection as NAT devices, and more.
+Modern firewalls provide the same or higher levels of protection as NAT devices, and more.
 This is a good time to [think about different types of firewalls and for what purpose you are going to use them](consider_firewalls).